Dmitrijv/fend19-js3-ex2/README.md

 ![preview](readme/js3-ex2-home2.png)

 In this excercise I developed a React application for managing customer accounts using an API provided by the course instructor.
-Navingation between different pages within the application is done using [react-router-dom](https://reactrouter.com/) routing library.
+Navigation between different pages within the application is done using [react-router-dom](https://reactrouter.com/) routing library.
 User-specific functions for interacting with the api are collected in JSX Kit called [UserKit](src/data/UserKit.js).
 Dynamic parts of the application are updated using `useState` and `useEffect` React hooks.

 :trophy: Customer list, active user information and other data is provided to multiple pages by using `useContext` provider.